 The Muppet Christmas Carol – I had one unwritten rule when it came to putting together this list and that was that I would only allow one adaptation of Charles Dickens’ novella onto the list (and how my wife wishes I would impose a similar rule for how many “A Christmas Carol” adaptations I watch per season).
 As such the second best adaptation misses out, mostly because while it’s a great “Christmas Carol” movie it’s only a decent Muppet movie.

 Home Alone – Had I made this list ten years ago I would’ve had this in my top five easily.
-But somewhere between turning thirty and having kids, the movie started to sour on me just a little bit with especially the violence not striking me nearly as funny as it used to.
+But somewhere between turning thirty and having kids, the movie started to sour on me just a little bit as I started to find the violence not nearly as funny as I used to.
 In other words, this just might be my “it’s not you, it’s me” movie on this list.

 White Christmas – Perhaps a little bit too rah-rah about the military for a Christmas movie, but there’s no denying that it’s a fun, breezy movie musical that piles on the Christmas cheer and features one of the most iconic Christmas songs.
 What more could you ask for?